driewe/hackerspacetech/content/pages/classes.md

 <div class="panel panel-default panel-primary">
-    <div class="panel-heading"><a href="/pages/using-adafruits-finger-print-sensor.html" title="Click Title For Details"><h4>Using Adafruits Fingerprint Sensor</h4></a></div>
+    <div class="panel-heading"><h4>Using Adafruits Fingerprint Sensor</h4></div>
     <div class="panel-body">
     <b>Modules:</b>
         <ul>
             <li><a href="http://bit.ly/2g0f250" rel="nofollow" target="_blank">Fingerprint sensor Part 1: About</a><h6>This sensor is internally a sophisticated device, that contains a 32-bit microprocessor dedicated to do digital signal processing of fingerprint images.</h6><h6>A library developed by Adafruit makes this sensor very easy to use.
 Connect it to your Arduino using serial or software serial pins, and you can start enrolling and recognising fingerprints within minutes.</h6><h6>In this first part of the lecture, I discuss the device and its features.</h6></li>

-            <li><a href="http://bit.ly/2h2XLc8" rel="nofollow" target="_blank">Fingerprint sensor Part 2: Wiring, registering, recognizing</a><h6>In this second part, I show you how to connect the device to the Arduino and enroll and recognise fingerprints using a couple of the included sketches.</h6></li>
+            <li><a href="http://bit.ly/2h2XLc8" rel="nofollow" target="_blank">Fingerprint sensor Part 2: Wiring, registering, recognizing</a><h6>In this second part, you will learn how to connect the device to the Arduino and enroll and recognise fingerprints using a couple of the included sketches.</h6></li>

-            <li><a href="http://bit.ly/2gVNQGH" rel="nofollow" target="_blank">Fingerprint sensor Part 3: Demo app with an electric lock</a><h6>In this third part I show you a small demo application that involves an electric door lock.
+            <li><a href="http://bit.ly/2gVNQGH" rel="nofollow" target="_blank">Fingerprint sensor Part 3: Demo app with an electric lock</a><h6>In this third part you learn a small demo application that involves an electric door lock.
 I use the fingerprint sensor to energise the coil in the door lock and grand or deny access to my lab (when eventually the lock is installed to my door).</h6></li>
         </ul>
     <b>Parts Needed:</b>
         <ul>